 Outside areas and boundaries

 Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Notes Retaining walls to the rear of the garden should be kept in good working order.

 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.